ppy/osu-wiki/wiki/Legal/Copyright/en.md

 # osu!
 Copyright Policy

 osu! is a heavily community-oriented game.
-Its levels are created and uploaded by its community members, often without correctly obtaining permission from relevant copyright holders.
-We go out of our way to not advertise or profit directly from uploaded content, and we are funded entirely by user donations.
+All game levels (beatmaps) are created and uploaded by community members, often without correctly obtaining permission from relevant copyright holders.
+We go out of our way to not advertise or profit directly from uploaded content, the game being funded entirely by user donations.

 A large portion of the donations we receive are used to reinvest in [Music Licensing](/wiki/Legal/Copyright/Music_Licensing).
 Licensing enquiries may be sent to music@ppy.sh.